abelsj60/my-site/app/data/clips/forbes-live-from-the-internet.md

 ---
-headline: 'Live, From The Internet'
+headline: 'Live, from the Internet'
 publication: 'Forbes'
 position: 'Staff reporter'
 ---